Trademark registration should be a top priority in your business setup to-do list.

 Like with registration, timing is key here.
 The earlier you search for your desired trademark, the better.
 Once you find a confusingly similar mark already registered, consider dropping it and coming up with another instead.
 Otherwise, you run the risk of a trademark registration denial.

 The more comprehensive your trademark search is, the less is the denial risk.
 Thus, pre-registration search is crucial.
+For example, check trademark conflicts before filing a trademark registration application.

 Having successfully completed a trademark search, go ahead to register your trademark.
 You can register a trademark in the name of your company, be it an LLC or corporation, for instance.